For Release: Wednesday, February 15, 2023

-Massachusetts, New York, New Jersey, Hawaii, and Rhode Island Have Lowest Gun Death Rates in the Nation
+Massachusetts, Hawaii, New Jersey, New York, and Rhode Island Have Lowest Gun Death Rates in the Nation

-Alaska, Mississippi, Wyoming, New Mexico, and Alabama Have Highest Gun Death Rates in the Nation
+Mississippi, Louisiana, New Mexico, Wyoming, and Alabama Have Highest Gun Death Rates in the Nation

-Washington, DC — Just-released WISQARS data from the Centers for Disease Control and Prevention’s National Center for Injury Prevention and Control show that states with the lowest rates of overall gun death in the nation are those with strong gun violence prevention laws and low rates of gun ownership according to a new Violence Policy Center (VPC) analysis.
+Washington, DC — New data from the Centers for Disease Control and Prevention show that states with the lowest rates of overall gun death in the nation are those with strong gun violence prevention laws and low rates of gun ownership according to a new Violence Policy Center (VPC) analysis.

 In contrast, the five states with the highest overall gun death rates have weaker gun violence prevention laws and higher rates of gun ownership.

-The VPC analysis refers to overall gun death rates in 2019, the most recent year for which data is available.
+The VPC analysis uses 2021 CDC Wonder data and refers to overall gun death rates in 2021, the most recent year for which data is available.
 The deaths include gun homicides, suicides, and unintentional shootings.
 A table of the states with the five lowest gun death rates and the five highest gun death rates is below.
-For a list of gun death rates in all 50 states, see http://www.vpc.org/state-firearm-death-rates-ranked-by-rate-2019/.
+For a list of gun death rates in all 50 states, see http://www.vpc.org/state-firearm-death-rates-ranked-by-rate-2021/.

-The state with the lowest gun death rate in the nation was Massachusetts, followed by New York, New Jersey, Hawaii, and Rhode Island.
-The state with the highest gun death rate in 2019 was Alaska, followed by Mississippi, Wyoming, New Mexico, and Alabama.
+The state with the lowest gun death rate in the nation was Massachusetts, followed by Hawaii, New Jersey, New York, and Rhode Island.
+The state with the highest gun death rate in 2021 was Mississippi, followed by Louisiana, New Mexico, Wyoming, and Alabama.

 State gun death rates are calculated by dividing the number of gun deaths by the total state population and multiplying the result by 100,000 to obtain the rate per 100,000, which is the standard and accepted method for comparing fatal levels of gun violence.